OneAnimeTeam/OneAnime/README.md

 }
 ```

 You can place the image in the directory you specified, only need to access the correct address when requested.
-For example, if you put the image in the `image / photos` directory, you can request` / photos' directly.
+For example, if you put the image in the `image/photos` directory, you can request` /photos' directly.

 Once the configuration is complete, start your interpreter to start the OneAnime server:
 ```shell